 The semantic ability to link auditory sounds and visual signs to meaning, it should be noted, lies at the heart of culture, and of memes (see also 1.2).
 Culture, indeed, can be broadly defined as the exchange of information by auditory and visual behavioural cues.
 Thus, semantic ability enables the existence of behavioural memes (cry x means danger, sound y means angriness, melody z means affection, ...) that survive as replicated bits of information with high heritability within learnt culture.
 This can be seen in the rules for social behaviour that get culturally, behaviourally, memetically inherited among social animals from generation to generation.
 The composition of memes in an animal culture is often more stable than the genetic composition of the population.
 These behaviours are the forerunners of the symbolic memes

 It should be noticed that linking arbitrary sounds (words) to specific meanings in essence requires no novel skills: also dogs can learn it.
-From this it follows that we do not need to explain any quantitative differences in semantics.
+From this it follows that we do not need to explain any qualitative differences in semantics.
 All we need to explain is why humans are so good at this.